Oversite

 Argument 1

-In the article "Determinism and Freewill" I mentioned that one of the methods used was to not acknowledge that the decisions of a hypothetical person that has free will will, on most occasions, be exactly the same as a hypothetical person without free will.
+In the article "Determinism and Freewill" I mentioned that one of the methods used was to not acknowledge that the decisions of a hypothetical person that has free will (a free agent if you like), will on most occasions, be exactly the same as a hypothetical person without free will.
 A person with free will on most occasions will use their free reasoning to make the decision which is most advantageous to themself.
 This will most likely be the same choice a determined person would make.

 Argument 2